January

 What Vegetables are in Season in January?

-The following vegetables can be picked in January: brussels sprouts, spinach beet, cabbages, and savoys.
+The following vegetables can be picked now:- brussels sprouts, spinach beet, winter cabbages and savoys.
 Also if frost permits you can lift celery, leeks, parsnips and Jerusalem artichokes as required.
 Note that celery may need extra protection if the weather is severe.

 Checking Stored Vegetables

-Remember to check vegetables that were stored in the autumn, like carrots, onions, shallots, Swedes, turnips and potatoes because they can easily become infested with green fly and other pests.
-Full details of how to store various vegetables appear in our October section on vegetables.
+Take time to check through any vegetables that were stored in the autumn, such as carrots, onions, shallots, swedes, turnips and potatoes, because they can easily become infested with pests or go rotten or harbour mould that can spread to the rest of the stored crop.
+Full details of how to store vegetables over the winter are provided in our October vegetables section.

 Planning a Vegetable Plot